 Use Mountain Mode prior to climbing long, steep grades in mountainous areas.
 Be sure to engage Mountain Mode before starting to climb.
-Mountain Mode reduces electric range and power but may be needed to maintain speeds above 96 km/h (60 mph) when climbing grades of 5% or greater.
+Mountain Mode reduces electric range and power but may be needed to maintain speeds or steep grades.

-Use Hold Mode on a trip where all or most of the electric charge will be depleted.
+Use Hold Mode on a trip where it is expected that all of the electric charge will be depleted.
 Use Hold Mode mainly during highway or high speed driving to maximize both EV miles and fuel efficiency.